 In newly rescued dogs, a predictable routine is like a fresh breeze of air after being bombarded with the unpredictability associated with a new environment.
 If your dog's routine encompasses events that your dog enjoys, your dog will look forward to starting the day in your company in your household rather than dreading it.

-While dogs can't tell time the way humans do, dogs have an internal biological clock which causes their emotions and instincts to kick in at certain times of the day.
-If the day is constructed with many events and perks to look forward to, the chances are higher that the dog may feel more confident and happy.
+While dogs can't tell time the way humans do, dogs have an internal biological clock that causes their emotions and instincts to kick in at certain times of the day.
+If the day is constructed with many events and perks to look forward to, the chances are higher than the dog may feel more confident and happy.

 Dogs wear an internal clock-though internally.
 It is the so-called pacemaker of their brain, which regulates the activities of other cells of the body through the day.